myralabs/pymyra/tutorial/README.md

 ## Overview

 Myra’s APIs are the best way to build natural language understanding into your applications.
-They provide tools to identify user intent and extract key data like names, cities, numbers, and custom-defined values.
+They provide tools to identify user intent, and extract key data like names, cities, numbers, and custom-defined values.

 We'll build a simple and state-of-the-art conversational bot that will do this: